JMakkonen/Primes/README.md

 Ruby Prime Calculation and other math tools

 ### Overview
 This program was an exercise for programming in Ruby.
-I am reading a book on number theory so these programs have been inspired by that.
+Some programs were inspired by a text on number theory.

 ### Fibonacci sequence number generator